nasa/isaac/dense_map/geometry_mapper/readme.md

       The default is in the usage above.
     --undistorted_crop_wins: The central region to keep after undistorting an image and before texturing.
-For sci_cam the numbers are at 1/4th of the full resolution and will be adjusted for the actual input image dimensions.
+For sci_cam the numbers are at 1/4th of the full resolution (resolution of calibration) and will be adjusted for the actual input image dimensions.
 Use a list in quotes.
 The default is "sci_cam,1250,1000 nav_cam,1100,776 haz_cam,210,160".
     --haz_cam_points_topic: The depth point cloud topic in the bag file.
     --start: How many seconds into the bag to start processing the data.
     --duration: For how many seconds to do the processing.